rthorst/TidyTuesday/national_parks/Readme.md

 This #TidyTuesday challenged us to explore national park data.

-FiveThirtyEight had reported that national parks are "have never been more popular."
+FiveThirtyEight had reported that national parks "have never been more popular." https://fivethirtyeight.com/features/the-national-parks-have-never-been-more-popular/

 ![FiveThirtyEight's Results](fivethirtyeight_fig.png)